 In 2015 my husband and I took an enormous leap of faith and moved to the southern zone of Costa Rica.
 We sold 90% of our stuff, shipped the rest, and we are now consciously building a life literally from the ground up.
 We both believe that anything we can dream is too small for us.
 So we are going to follow the magic and see what happens.

-We have found our piece of land and in 2017 we will begin building a home there.
+We have found our piece of land and are almost through building our home.
 The biggest part of the plan is an enormous deck, a wonderful dining table, and a place where creative souls can come and be replenished and healed.
 I hope that you will enjoy reading about our adventure.

 Want to know more?
 Sign up for my newsletter, or read the whole story below.

 I see you sitting over there with your big heart and your not-coming-quickly-enough dreams.

 I feel you over there with your oracle decks and your pile of books; your favourite mug and the crystals in your bra.

 I hear you over there with your whispered prayers and your questions and your silent tears.

 I know that you believe in more, know more, want more.